Annalein214/PicoPyGui/README.md

 2) live analyses (histograms, amplitudes, FFT)
 3) merge picoscope data with external hardware to have all on the same time axis

+The following shows a screenshot of a full screen displaying:
+* the program on the right with the plot area on its left and the settings for the scope on the right
+* the console output on the upper left.
+Important messages are bold and colored.
+* overview of data and plot files that are produced dependent on the chosen settings (lower right)
+* one of the plots which are produced hourly: all data, of which the development over time can be displayed, is shown in one single plot for simple interpretation

 ![alt Overview of the app's functions](doc/All.png)

 I use this code to: